GitTools/GitVersion/docs/input/docs/usage/cli/installation.md

 uses a slash `/` for all switches, you need to use a dash `-` instead, since `/` is interpreted as a root path on POSIX based operating systems.

+This should work on all operating systems supported by Homebrew (at the time of writing: Linux and macOS).

 ### Chocolatey

 Available on [Chocolatey](http://chocolatey.org) as